turingschool/md_launch_curriculum/Mod1/Lessons/Week2/Methods.md

 ![Diagram of Method Signature](/Mod1/Images/Week3/MethodSignature.png)
 <!-- Love that this is broken down into a color coded diagram! these can be a nice visual way to also break up big blocks of text too -->

-A method signature includes the return value of the method (or `void` if there is none), the name of the method, and any arguments necessary for the method to execute.
+A method signature includes the return type of the method (or `void` if there is no value returned), the name of the method, and any arguments necessary for the method to execute.
 We will discuss more about **static** in a later lesson 😊.

 ## Abstraction